 Are you eligible?

-Determining your eligibility by using a rrsp calculator, those who qualify must make more than the median income for the locale that they live and have a credit score that is higher than 660.
+Determining your eligibility by using those who qualify must make more than the median income for the locale that they live and have a credit score that is higher than 660.
 Also, the loan only applies for those in the market for their primary residence.
 So, if you are someone who is looking to invest in a rental property, the new program will not apply.

 It isn’t that you can’t get a mortgage without money down.
 The problem is that, if you can secure a mortgage loan without a hefty down payment, you will likely be subject to a higher interest rate offering, and something called a PMI or private mortgage insurance addition.
 That can price you out of your income to debt ratio and stop you from getting the loan you desire.

 Those homeowners who can get a loan without a minimum of 20% are usually funded by the Federal Housing Administration, and there is a price to pay.
 A monthly insurance premium is added to the total cost of the mortgage payment, which can price them out of the home that they are looking at, or make them pay considerably more over the term of the loan.